Habakkuk 1 – The Prophet’s Problem

 And justice never goes forth.

 Therefore perverse judgment proceeds.

 a.
 Even cry out to You, “Violence” and You will not save: Habakkuk looked at the violence and injustice around him in the nation of Judah.
 He wondered where God was, and why God did not set things right.

-· To make us submissive in the hour of trouble
+· To keep us submissive to Him in the hour of trouble.

 c.
-Iniquity . . . trouble . . . plundering and violence . . . strife . . . contention . . . the law is powerless . . . justice never goes forth . . . perverse judgment proceeds: Habakkuk sees trouble and sin everywhere, from personal relationships to courts of law.
-This distresses him so much that he cries out to God and asks God why He doesn’t set things straight.
+Iniquity… trouble… plundering and violence… strife… contention… the law is powerless… justice never goes forth… perverse judgment proceeds: Habakkuk saw trouble and sin everywhere, from personal relationships to the courts of law.
+This distressed him so much that he cried out to God and asked God why He didn’t bring judgment and immediately correct things.

 i.
-Habakkuk deals with the questions that come up when someone really believes God, yet looks around them and the world doesn’t seem to match up with how God wants it.
-Habakkuk sees it – especially remembering the prior times of revival under King Josiah – and asks, “Lord, why are you allowing this?”
+Habakkuk dealt with the questions that come up when someone really believes God, yet looks around and sees that the world doesn’t seem to match up with how God wants it.
+Habakkuk saw this – especially remembering the prior times of revival under King Josiah – and asked, “Lord, why are you allowing this?”

 ii.
 “This prophecy deals with the problems created by faith; and with the Divine answers to the questions which express those problems.”
 (Morgan)